Move On When Ready Program

-All University System of Georgia colleges and universities will accept Dual Enrollment credits received at Georgia Perimeter College.
+All University System of Georgia colleges and universities will accept MOWR credits received at Georgia Perimeter College.
 Many other state colleges and universities will also accept the credits.
 However, all colleges and universities have their own policies on the transfer of credits from other colleges.
-It is recommended that you talk with an admissions counselor at the college you are interested in to confirm their policy on acceptance of Dual Enrollment credits.
+It is recommended that you talk with an admissions counselor at the college you are interested in to confirm their policy on acceptance of MOWR credits.

 Can I transfer from GPC to a four year college?

 If you earn at least 60 credits from GPC and meet the criteria, we can guarantee that you will be accepted into the University of GA, GaTech, or one of more than 30 other senior institutions in Georgia and the US.
 Visit www.gpc.edu/tag for details.
 You can also pick up a TAG brochure at the Advising and Counseling Services offices on our campuses.